Zebra, quagga and golden mussel facts

 Zebra and quagga mussels represent a serious threat to B.C.’s aquatic ecosystems, salmon populations, hydropower stations and other infrastructure facilities.

 Zebra and quagga mussels can significantly change aquatic food webs.
-Such changes could mean the collapse of valuable native fish populations in B.C., such as sockeye salmon.
-Zebra and quagga mussel infestations can replace native aquatic plants and wildlife, worsen the environment and reduce drinking water quality.
+Such changes could mean the collapse of valuable native fish populations in B.C.
+Once established in a system zebra and quagga mussel can outcompete with native species for food and habitat resulting in ecosystem wide impacts.
 These mussels have been recognized as a threat to B.C.’s endangered Rocky Mountain Ridged Mussel (Gonidea angulata).

-They can clog pipes, water intake systems (hydropower facilities, agriculture irrigation systems), and municipal water supplies.
+Due to their ability to attach onto solid surface, invasive mussels can clog pipes, water intake systems (hydropower facilities, agriculture irrigation systems), and municipal water supplies.
 This can increase maintenance costs for operators.
-These mussels are also a problem for recreation and tourism, as mussel shells can injure swimmers near the shore or docks, damage boat propellers and potentially dirty our drinking water.
+These mussels are also a problem for recreation and tourism, as mussel shells are sharp and can overtake beaches and damage boats and water equipment.

 Zebra and quagga mussels pose significant economic risks due to their impacts on infrastructure and waterbodies.
 A previous 2013 study estimated the costs of a zebra and quagga mussel invasion in B.C. would be $43 million annually ($53.4 million in 2022 CAD).
 The 2013 study looked at impacts to hydropower, agricultural irrigation, municipal water supplies and recreational boating.
-The Province has since updated the 2013 estimate to include additional sectors such as tourism and property values and the updated results have been published in the 2023 report Potential Economic Impact of Zebra and Quagga Mussels in B.C..
+The B.C. government has since updated the 2013 estimate to include additional sectors such as tourism and property values.
+The updated results have been published in the 2023 report Potential Economic Impact of zebra and quagga Mussels in B.C.
+(PDF, 885KB).

 The updated annual cost estimates if zebra and quagga mussels were to be introduced into B.C. range from $64 to $129 million, and include: